Lena Dunham Opens Up About Loneliness 5 Months After Split from Jack Antonoff: 'I Used to Love Solitude'

 “Finally, four months after the end, I found myself spending a weekend in the country, and I stepped outside and away from my companions, onto a gravel path, and in the dimming pink of the sunset I began along my way,” she writes.

-“It was simple — one foot in front of the other, hands swinging at my sides — but I thought, rather dramatically, I will remember this moment all my life,” Dunha writes.
+“It was simple — one foot in front of the other, hands swinging at my sides — but I thought, rather dramatically, I will remember this moment all my life,” Dunham writes.

 Following their “amicable” split, Dunham revealed in the March issue of Vogue that she underwent a total hysterectomy last year.
 She discussed the procedure and the outpouring of “overwhelming” and “heartening” support that she’s received from fans in an emotional Instagram post, aligning the experience to her breakup.